jamescourtney/FlatSharp/README.md

 - FlatBuffers schema correctness

 ### Current Status
-FlatSharp is a very new project and is in active development.
+FlatSharp is in occasional development, as time permits for the author.
 There are no known uses in production environments at this time.
-The current code can be considered alpha quality, with new features still being added.
+The current code can be considered beta quality, with new features still being added.
 Contributions and proposals are always welcomed.
 Currently, FlatSharp supports the following FlatBuffers features:
 - Structs
 - Tables
-- Scalars / Strings
+- Scalars / Strings / Enums
 - ```IList<T>```, ```IReadOnlyList<T>```, and ```T[]``` Vectors of Strings, Tables, Structs, and Scalars
 - ```Memory<T>```/```ReadOnlyMemory<T>``` Vectors of scalars when on little-endian systems (1-byte scalars are allowed in Memory vectors on big-endian systems)
 - Discriminated/tagged unions of structs, tables, and strings.

 What's not supported (and why):
-- Enums.
-Enums are not currently supported for schema-compatibility reasons; it's too easy to make an implicit change to the type of an enum (going from ```MyEnum : byte``` -> ```MyEnum : int```), which results in a very non-obvious FlatBuffer binary break, since the enum is defined independently of the contract.
 - Vectors of Unions.
 This is a reasonably complex feature that can be approximated with a vector of tables, where each table element contains a union.

 ### License